galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 ### Macros section

 The macros section serves two functions -- to create meta-variables for inside both the xml text and the command text, called tokens, and xml sections that can be slotted in repeatedly.
-Although this tool will only use the tokens, the xml macros are very useful for tools which have multiple options/modes that reuse parameters.
+In this section we will only use tokens, but xml macros are very useful for tools which have multiple options/modes that reuse parameters.
+We will use a simple xml macro in the following section.

 The @TOOL_VERSION@ and @VERSION_SUFFIX@ used in the Tool line are defined here.
 Each need their own 'token' line, resulting in